unbit/spoolgore/README.md

 Obviously we could have written it in python/gevent or perl/coro::anyevent or whatever non-blocking coroutine/based technology you like, but we choose go as we wanted to give it a try (yes, no other reasons)

+TODO
+====

+implement rate limiter (lot of services limit the number of emails you can enqueue per minute/hour)

 Issues
 ======